sethjohnson1/conflist5/README.md

 - When adding an announcement, the Country selector now accepts any alternate spellings such as USA, UK, Deutschland, etc.  The full list is from the [countries data repository](https://github.com/mledoze/countries).

+- Announcements that have been added or updated in the last 30 days are marked with [New].

 -------------